hackages/hj-intro-graphql/README.md

 ## 3. Still hungry ?

-- If you open your `network` devtools and analyse what's going on when you run one of your query via your playground, you can see that under the hood, that's simply a HTTP `POST` request containing your `query` in the body which is sent to your server.
+- If you open your `network` devtools and analyse what's going on when you run one of your query via your playground, you can see that under the hood, that's simply an HTTP `POST` request containing your `query` in the body which is sent to your server.
 You can even run it with `curl`:

 ```bash
 curl 'http://localhost:4000/' -H 'content-type: application/json' --data '{BODY_HERE}'